Insta360Develop/CameraSDK-iOS/README.md

 ### <a name="Carthage" />Carthage</a>

 Carthage is a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.
-To integrate INSCameraSDK & INSCoreMedia into your Xcode project using Carthage, specify it in your `Cartfile`:
+To integrate INSCameraSDK & INSCoreMedia into your Xcode project using Carthage, specify it in your Cartfile:

 ```ogdl
 binary "https://ios-releases.insta360.com/INSCoreMedia.json" == 1.25.4